slider

 • High-quality STEM and reading instruction

-• Engaging enrichment activities for students to take part in to ensure the program does not feel like a normal school day
+• Engaging enrichment activities to ensure the program does not feel like a normal school day and allows for learning outside of the classroom

-• Partnerships between Schools & Community Organizations to allow the program to meet the unique needs of the students in their communities
+• Partnerships between schools & community-based organizations to meet the unique needs of the students in their communities

-• Data-based decision making and continuous improvement to ensure that the program is improving reading and math achievement for students
+• Data-based decision making and continuous improvement to ensure that the program is improving students’ academic outcomes, including reading and math achievement

 KEY TERMS: